olimorris/dotfiles/README.md

 - Your fonts will be installed
 - Your custom launch agents will be installed
 - Your development environments will be installed and configured

-## :page_facing_up: Things to note

-- Your plugins will automatically install when you run [Neovim](https://github.com/neovim/neovim) for the first time

-### Syncing to GitHub

-- If your `rakefile` has run as intended, `~/.dotfiles` should be synced to GitHub
-- Run `git status` to confirm this is the case.
-You will see the working tree changes (if any)

 ## :keyboard: Useful commands